sighupio/gatekeeper-policy-manager/README.md

 >
 > These environment variables are already provided and ready to be set in the [`manifests/enable-oidc.yaml`](manifests/enable-oidc.yaml) file.

-### Multi-cluster support
+## Multi-cluster support

-Since v0.5.0 GPM has basic multi-cluster support when using a `kubeconfig` with more than one context, i.e. running in _local_ mode.
+Since v0.5.0 (unreleased yet) GPM has basic multi-cluster support when using a `kubeconfig` with more than one context, i.e. running in _local_ mode.
 GPM will let you chose the context right from the UI.

 If you want to run GPM in a cluster but with multi-cluster support, it's as easy as mounting a `kubeconfig` file with the right configuration and set the environment variable `KUBECONFIG` with the path to the mounted file.

 > Please remember that the user for the clusters should have the right permissions.
 You can use the [`manifests/rabc.yaml`](manifests/rbac.yaml) file as reference.
+>
 > Also note that the cluster where GPM is running should be able to reach the other clusters.

 When you run GPM locally, you are already using a `kubeconfig` file  to connect to the clusters, now you shuold see all your defined contexts and you can switch between them easily from the UI.